App-vNext/Polly/src/Polly.Core/README.md

 ## Telemetry

 Each individual resilience strategy can emit telemetry by using the [`ResilienceStrategyTelemetry`](Telemetry/ResilienceStrategyTelemetry.cs) API.
 Polly wraps the arguments as [`TelemetryEventArguments`](Telemetry/TelemetryEventArguments.cs) and emits them using `DiagnosticSource`.
-To consume the telemetry, Polly adopters needs to assign an instance of `DiagnosticSource` to `ResilienceStrategyBuilder.DiagnosticSource` and consume `TelemetryEventArguments`.
+To consume the telemetry, Polly adopters needs to assign an instance of `DiagnosticSource` to `CompositeStrategyBuilder.DiagnosticSource` and consume `TelemetryEventArguments`.

 For common use-cases, it is anticipated that Polly users would leverage `Polly.Extensions`.
-This allows all of the aforementioned functionalities by invoking the `ResilienceStrategyBuilder.ConfigureTelemetry(...)` extension method. `ConfigureTelemetry` processes `TelemetryEventArguments` and generates logs and metrics from it.
+This allows all of the aforementioned functionalities by invoking the `CompositeStrategyBuilder.ConfigureTelemetry(...)` extension method. `ConfigureTelemetry` processes `TelemetryEventArguments` and generates logs and metrics from it.